 In addition, anyone under 25 applying for their first gun license must provide a certificate of "mental aptitude" from a public health officer or psychologist.

 How do applicants demonstrate 'specialized knowledge'?

-The completion of certain training courses involving firearms, which conclude with an examination, are also recognized as specialized knowledge.
+The completion of certain training courses involving firearms, which conclude with an examination, is also recognized as specialized knowledge.

 How do applicants demonstrate 'need'?

-People who show they are unusually likely to be the victim of a crime can also be deemed as having a need to own a firearm.
+People who show they are unusually likely to be the victim of a crime can also be deemed as having a need to carry a firearm.

-Members of shooting associations and clubs can also demonstrate the "need" for a gun license if they submit a certificate from an association of traditional marksmen confirming that they need these weapons in order to maintain a tradition.
+Members of shooting associations and clubs can also demonstrate the "need" for a gun license if they submit a certificate from an association of sports shooters confirming that they need these weapons in order to maintain their tradition.